 The nearest major road, is located 12km to the west and over 750m below, so peace and quiet is a hallmark, interrupted only by bird life and wind in the trees.

 While it is not a totally accurate comparison, in terms of the relative city light dome brightness, 55km from Canberra is roughly

 equivalent to being 200km from Sydney or Melbourne, or nearly 100km from Adelaide.

-Plan of property with elevation contours, showing the highest point and possible locations (A & B) for the planned observatory
+Plan of property with elevation contours, showing the highest point and location (A) of Eagleview Observatory

 Scroll down to the bottom of the page to see an incredible 360deg panorama taken from location B.

 Determining the height of Eagleview Observatory using NSW government topographical reference portal, nearest (80m) official reference point is 1454m above mean sea level

 Welcome to Eagleview, an astronomical Paradise!...one very happy chappy astronomer :-)